Cathy's Gluten Free

 Notes

-• Use heavy whipping cream, not half and half or anything lighter.
+• Use heavy whipping cream, not half-and-half or anything lighter.

 • Leftovers will keep in the refrigerator for a few days.
-Gently reheat it, stirring frequently, to use it again.

 Nutrition